EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 roll_sd <- zoo::rollapply(temp_data$TEMPERATURE, width = 12, FUN = sd, fill = NA)
 ```

-Then we can visualize it to see if they change over time by running the following code:
+Then we can visualise it to see if they change over time by running the following code:
 ```r
 plot(temp_data$TEMPERATURE, type = "l", col = "blue", ylab = "Temperature", xlab = "Number of Month from 2000")
 lines(roll_mean, col = "red", lty = 2)  # Rolling mean